ruarfff/ruarfff-site/posts/kube-intro/index.md

 ---
 title: "Introduction to Kubernetes"
-excerptOther: "A quick intro to using Kubernetes and some of the features it has"
+description: "A quick intro to using Kubernetes and some of the features it has"
 postDate: "2017-06-27"
 date: "2017-06-27"
 tags: